The Night Porter: Development

 Director Liliana Cavani co-wrote the screenplay for The Night Porter with Italo Moscati, Barbara Alberti, Amedeo Pagani.
-Cavani developed the idea for the film while making a documentary for Italian television on internment camps.
+Cavani developed the idea for the film while making the 1965 documentary Women in the Resistance (La donna nella Resistenza) for Italian television on internment camps.
 During a halt in the production due to weather conditions, Cavani observed a woman placing a sheaf of roses at the site of a former prisoner camp.
-Intrigued, Cavani approached the woman.

-There had been no family.
+Intrigued, Cavani approached the woman.There had been no family.
 She was not Jewish.
 She came back, she said, every year on the anniversary of her lover’s death.
 He was a member of the SS, she was a girl who had been imprisoned for holding Socialist beliefs, and having a well-known Socialist father.
 The hut foundations, where she placed her roses, were the site of the one in which she had been imprisoned; the day was the anniversary of the day on which her lover had been executed by the liberating Americans.
 She lived now in America but came back every year on that day.
 It was perfectly simply told, and unemotional.
 She left in the rain leaving Cavani with a story which haunted her for months.

+As part of the documentary, Cavani interviewed the partisan and Ravensbrück survivor Lidia Beccaria Rolfi.
+The scholar Giovanni Miglianti posits that the film was greatly inspired by Beccaria's testimony, particulaty Cavani's interpretation of Beccaria's annual visit to Ravensbrück as being sexual in nature.
+Miglianti further posits that Beccaria's 1978 work Le donne di Ravensbrück.
+Testimonianze di deportate politiche Italiane, co-written with Anna Maria Bruzzone and the first Italian-language book about the deportation of Italian women to concentration camps, could be interpreted as an attempt by Beccaria to both reclaim her story and to disavow the sexual stereotypes of former female political deportees.
 Cavani also developed the story after interviewing two female Italian partisans who had survived Nazi internment camps: one, who spent three years in Dachau, told Cavani that she returned to the camp every year during the holidays " for reasons she would not—perhaps could not–explain"; and another who, after being freed from Auschwitz, found herself unable to return to her husband and children "because she was treated like a wretch, and made to feel she was an embarrassment, a reminder of something too disturbing.
 She had experienced cruelty, horror, ordeals—but what she could not forgive was being made by the Nazis to perceive the depths of human nature."